open-telemetry/opentelemetry-collector-contrib/pkg/stanza/fileconsumer/design/archive.md

     storage[archiveIndex+i] = storage[least_recent_index] // rewrite on left side of storage
     least_recent_index++
 }
-// archiveIndex remains unchanged in this case, as it's already pointing at the least recently writen data.
+// archiveIndex remains unchanged in this case, as it's already pointing at the least recently written data.
 ```

-*Scenario 2: Most recently writen index is in bounds and we have not overriten the data*
+*Scenario 2: Most recently written index is in bounds and we have not overwritten the data*

 ![case-4](images/case-4.png)

 Following configurations are in for this case:
 - previous `polls_to_archive` was `10`
 - new `polls_to_archive` is `6`
-- most recently writen index is `5` (pointing to data `14`)
+- most recently written index is `5` (pointing to data `14`)
-- `t.archiveIndex` i.e. least recently writen index is `6`
+- `t.archiveIndex` i.e. least recently written index is `6`

 If the slot pointed by `archiveIndex` is nil, it means that we haven't rolled over and that the next slots are empty and we don't need to perform any swapping.
 In above pseudocode, the first condition handles this scenario.

-#### Case 2.2: Most recently writen index is out of bounds or at bounds w.r.t. new `polls_to_archive`
+#### Case 2.2: Most recently written index is out of bounds or at bounds w.r.t. new `polls_to_archive`

-*Scenario 1: Most recently writen index is out of bounds*
+*Scenario 1: Most recently written index is out of bounds*

 ![case-2](images/case-2.png)